 SD-WAN eases bandwidth needs

-Software-defined WAN technology provides customers with extra capacity because it makes bandwidth from multiple connections, rather than one, available to users.
+Software-defined WAN (SD-WAN) technology provides customers with extra capacity because it makes bandwidth from multiple connections, rather than one, available to users.
 These often include a Multiprotocol Label Switching (MPLS) connection or other types of dedicated bandwidth link, plus a broadband internet link or cellular connection.